“Liberte’ ! Egalite’ ! Fraternite’ !”

 Message to new MRAs

 1. Stop judging other men based on a complaint.
 This is called misandry.
 If you do so, don’t expect justice in future.

-2. Share each others pain and create a sense of brotherhood.
-This will act as support structure in future.
+2. Share each other’s pain and create a sense of brotherhood.
+This will act as a support structure in future.

-3. Encourage employment, education and property share to your sister and daughter.
+3. Encourage employment, education and property share with your sister and daughter.
 Empower them first.

 For women victims

 ‘Injustice somewhere is a direct threat to justice everywhere !’

 So women (groups) should promote gender-neutral laws and join hands with men’s rights groups so that only the criminal is punished.
 Any justice should come within 2 years and false complainants are strictly punished.
 All victims of false cases need to be compensated.
 Once that happens then everyone irrespective of gender can expect justice.